AMantes/Greekonomics/README.md

 Greekonomics: Economic Analysis of the Greek Economy (Episode 51)

-Overview
+Overview and Purpose

 This is a data-driven exploration of the Greek economy compared to the EU27 and the 10 poorest EU countries.
 This repository contains an R script that generates visualizations for key economic indicators, including real disposable income, GDP per capita, unemployment, government debt, current account balance, sectoral investment, overqualification rates, and poverty risk.
-These visualizations support a presentation for a popular science YouTube channel, focusing on labor market dynamics and economic hysteresis in Greece.

-The script was developed for a high-profile event and complements two YouTube videos (one already trending with over 330,000 views).
-It aims to make complex economic data accessible and engaging while maintaining academic rigor.
+The script aims to make complex economic data accessible and engaging while maintaining academic rigor.

-Purpose

-This project analyzes Greece's economic performance post-2008 crisis, highlighting persistent challenges like high youth unemployment, low-skill job dominance, and stagnant productivity.
-The visualizations compare Greece with the EU27 average and a cluster of the 10 poorest EU countries, providing insights into structural economic issues.

 Data Sources

-All data is sourced from Eurostat, the statistical office of the European Union.
+All data is sourced from Eurostat.
 Specific datasets used include: